“Ask not what your country can do for you, ask what you can do for your country.”

 Finally, expatriate training should include business-relevant matters, such as local business laws and relationships with local partners.
 Expatriates should, furthermore, be clear about their job expectations, their performance management systems, and their compensation policies.

 In addition to training, the company often undertakes other concrete activities on behalf of the international assignee.
 This includes visas and other bureaucratic support, which can be a byzantine nightmare for the uninitiated employee.

 Studies also show that expatriates are grateful for long lead times before departure.
 Rushed assignments such as those with two months’ notice or less prove troublesome in terms of selling a house, buying or renting a new one, changing schools, and organizing a move (and to another country, at that).

 The US Peace Corps learned some lessons the hard way but responded by putting more effort into their selection policies.
 In so doing, they – and all organizations following suit – give those selected the best chance of succeeding in even the most challenging environments.
 When paired with pre-departure and training preparations, your expatriates will arrive in their host countries with every possible advantage.

-About the author: Dr. Thomas J. Bussen, with a Doctorate of Business Administration, JD, and MBA, is Assistant Teaching Professor at Miami University, and a former professor with the African Leadership University and the American University of Central Asia.
+Dr. Thomas J. Bussen, with a Doctorate of Business Administration, JD, and MBA, is an Assistant Teaching Professor at Miami University’s Farmer School of Business, and a former professor at the African Leadership University and the American University of Central Asia.
 He is the author of several books, including Shaping the Global Leader and Compliance Management: A How-to Guide.
-His latest book, Enlightened Self-Interest: Individualism, Community, and the Common Good, makes the case for a more inclusive and equitable professional mindset and is expected for release in Fall 2023 with Georgetown University Press.
+His latest book, Enlightened Self-Interest: Individualism, Community and the Common Good, makes the case for a more inclusive and equitable professional mindset and is expected for release in 2023 with Georgetown University Press.